Sports Medicine Fellowships

 Orthopaedic Sports Medicine & Shoulder Surgery Fellowship

-The Orthopaedic Sports Medicine & Shoulder Surgery Fellowship, under the direction of Dr. John E. Kuhn, is a one-year program in which candidates actively participate in the coverage of SEC varsity and high school athletes.
+The Orthopaedic Sports Medicine & Shoulder Surgery Fellowship, under the direction of Dr. Charles Cox is a one-year program in which candidates actively participate in the coverage of SEC varsity and high school athletes.
 Fellows focus on developing skills in all aspects of the musculoskeletal examination, ligament reconstruction, and arthroscopic surgery of the knee, shoulder, ankle, and elbow.
 Active participation in weekly didactic conferences on sports medicine topics as well as appropriate orthopaedic resident conferences is encouraged.
 Fellows also develop and complete an appropriate research project during the year for publication of results and findings.
 Click here for more information

 Pediatric Sports Medicine Fellowship Program